 The Trust supports organizations that serve the people and/or protect the environment of the Lake Champlain Basin, with a preference for organizations located in the Basin.
 Organizations must be tax-exempt under Section 501(c)(3) of the Internal Revenue Code or be a public agency or municipality in either the state of Vermont or New York.
 Nonprofit organizations or community groups that are not 501(c)(3)s may be eligible if represented by a non-profit fiscal agent.
 Applicants must not discriminate on the basis of race, creed, national origin, color, age, physical handicap, or sexual orientation.

 In its current fiscal year the Trust’s grants budget will be roughly $200,000, some of which may have been committed in previous years.
-Because of the Trust’s limited size and the high demand for resources in the Champlain Basin, Kelsey Trust grants typically range in size from $5,000-10,000.
+Because of the Trust’s limited size and the high demand for resources in the Champlain Basin, Kelsey Trust grants typically range in size from $5,000 to 10,000.

 In considering potential grants the trustees consider the following: